 Reading Ahead, formerly called the Six Book Challenge, gets adults and young people engaged in an enjoyment of reading – particularly those who struggle with the written word.
-Over 48,000 people registered for the programme in 2014-15 through public libraries, colleges and adult community learning, prisons and workplaces.
-92% of survey respondents said they felt more confident about reading after taking part.
-We are currently analysing data for 2015-16.
+More than 38,500 people registered for the programme in 2017-18 through public libraries, colleges and adult community learning, prisons and workplaces.

 Using the website